Resonance escape probability

 In nuclear physics, resonance escape probability $p$ is the probability that a neutron will slow down from fission energy to thermal energies without being captured by a nuclear resonance.
 A resonance absorption of a neutron in a nucleus does not produce nuclear fission.
 The probability of resonance absorption is called the resonance factor $\psi$, and the sum of the two factors is $p + \psi = 1$.

 Generally, the higher the neutron energy, the lower the probability of absorption, but for some energies, called resonance energies, the resonance factor is very high.
 These energies depend on the properties of heavy nuclei.
 Resonance escape probability is highly determined by the heterogeneous geometry of a reactor, because fast neutrons resulting from fission can leave the fuel and slow to thermal energies in a moderator, skipping over resonance energies before reentering the fuel.

 Resonance escape probability appears in the four factor formula and the six factor formula.
 To compute it, neutron transport theory is used.

+Resonant neutron absorption

+The nucleus can capture a neutron only if the kinetic energy of the neutron is close to the energy of one of the energy levels of the new nucleus formed as a result of capture.
+The capture cross section of such a neutron by the nucleus increases sharply.
+The energy at which the neutron-nucleus interaction cross section reaches a maximum is called the resonance energy.
+The resonance energy range is divided into two parts, the region of resolved and unresolved resonances.
+The first region occupies the energy interval from 1 eV to Egr.
+In this region, the energy resolution of the instruments is sufficient to distinguish any resonance peak.
+Starting from the energy Egr, the distance between resonance peaks becomes smaller than the energy resolution.
+Subsequently, the resonance peaks are not separated.
+For heavy elements, the boundary energy Egr≈1 keV.

+In thermal neutron reactors, the main resonant neutron absorber is Uranium-238.
+In the table for 238U, several resonance neutron energies Er, the maximum absorption cross sections σa, r in the peak, and the width G of these resonances are given.

+Effective resonance integral

+Let us assume that the resonant neutrons move in an infinite system consisting of a moderator and 238U.
+When colliding with the moderator nuclei, the neutrons are scattered, and with the 238U nuclei, they are absorbed.
+The former collisions favor the retention and removal of resonant neutrons from the danger zone, while the latter lead to their loss.